 For more info, visit the Council’s park website.

-That’s a wrap.
 Remember to always keep an eye out for fast flowing currents and water quality, particularly after storms.
-If in doubt, you can always come back another day.
-And as with all outdoor summer adventures, remember to take care and beware of snakes.
+And as with all outdoor adventures, remember to take care and BEWARE OF SNAKES, especially in summer.
 Opt for busy open spaces over quiet spaces and avoid long grass, reeds and piles of wood and rocks where snakes can hide.
 For more info about snakes in Victoria, visit the RSPCA website.